 - 1861 – Texas was admitted to the Confederate States.

 - 1861 – The U.S. Revenue Cutter Dodge was seized by Texas state troops at Galveston.

-- 1867 - The James-Younger gang robbed the bank in Savannah Missouri.
+- 1867 – The James-Younger gang was blamed for the robbery of the bank in Savannah Missouri.
 One person was killed.

 - 1877 – Republican Rutherford B. Hayes was declared the winner of the 1876 presidential election over Democrat Samuel J. Tilden, even though Tilden won the popular vote.